ISSR Computing Services

 In our digitized and data-rich world, the sophisticated use of computational resources is ubiquitous in both qualitative and quantitative social science research methods.
 The Institute for Social Science Research supports excellence in social science research by providing extensive access to and training in state-of-the-art computing resources.

-Lab of 12 computers available for use during consulting hours or by appointment in E22 Machmer Hall.
+Our lab of 12 computers is available for use during consulting hours or by appointment in E22 Machmer Hall.
 The computers are pre-loaded with popular software platforms including:

 - Adobe Professional

 Selected software licenses at no charge for members of the College of Social and Behavioral Sciences:

 - Qualtrics (survey) | SBS graduate students, faculty and staff | Contact ISSR Methodologist Jessica Pearlman for more information and to request your license.